HX-GCAMEY/HX-GCAMEY/README.md

 - 📫 How to reach me **lic.camey@gmail.com**

 - 📄 Know about my experiences [I have a bachelors degree in culinary arts (yep I know this is really far from the kitchen!
-LOL) but I decided it wasnt my thing so I made the decision to geat a leap of faith and start my coding life from scratch, its been only a year but I feel I've made some huge progress and looking back I realize its been quite an adventure 🧙‍♂️ ...](I have a bachelors degree in culinary arts (yep I know this is really far from the kitchen!
+LOL) but I decided it wasnt my thing so I made the decision to take a leap of faith and start my coding life from scratch, its been only a year but I feel I've made some huge progress and looking back I realize its been quite an adventure 🧙‍♂️ ...](I have a bachelors degree in culinary arts (yep I know this is really far from the kitchen!
 LOL) but I decided it wasnt my thing so I made the decision to geat a leap of faith and start my coding life from scratch, its been only a year but I feel I've made some huge progress and looking back I realize its been quite an adventure 🧙‍♂️ ...)

 <h3 align="left">Connect with me:</h3>
 <p align="left">